-Need help?
+Looking for support?
 We've listed a number of resources below from organizations that can assist, as well as information detailing your options if you would like to explore making a formal report.
-If you live in residence, the residence staff (Residence Advisors and Residence Life staff, or Dean) are also available.
+If you live in residence, the residence staff (Residence Advisors and Residence Life staff) are also available.
 If you don't live in residence or if you prefer not to disclose to residence staff you can seek assistance from the appropriate resources below.

 Options if you want to disclose